 2. Purchase a couple extra sets of spare pump parts.
 Ideally, you’ll own 3 sets of parts.
 Keep one set at work (because you will forget to bring a set one day) and alternate the other two so that you always have a clean set.

 3. Pack your pumping supplies the night before work.
-Make sure you have your pump (I’ve tried Spectra, and Medela is still my favorite), pump parts, bottles, a hands-free pumping bra (for a cheaper alternative, get a tight sports bra and cut holes in the nipple area), and lids.
+Make sure you have your pump (I’ve tried Spectra, and Medela is still my favorite), pump parts, bottles and lids, a hands-free pumping bra (for a cheaper alternative, get a tight sports bra and cut holes in the nipple area), and lids.
 In fact, keep extra lids in your pump bag.
 I can’t tell you the number of times I drove home very carefully with an open bottle of breastmilk in my cup holder because I didn’t have enough lids with me.